bachehe/Algorithms/README.md

 Library containing exercises from leetcode and some kata's.
-Goal: fulfill roadmap:
+The goal is to fulfill roadmap:
 > https://neetcode.io/roadmap?fbclid=IwAR0zUoqdiOzUo2hwAYOlFW7WWySje419WPwGth4O72bfi8mIGNZ3TZmQsI8